coderefinery/reproducible-research/guide.md

   can take several minutes.
 The instructor should in most cases do this before the workshop and only demonstrate how to launch a container based on the existing image

-### Core aspects

-#### General

-Multiple tools exist to assist researchers with creating automatic and reproducible workflows which preserve the provenance of data.
-Using such tools can enhance the quality of research and save a lot of time!

-#### Make

-We do not go into details about Make, but it's important to emphasize:
-- command-line tools (with e.g. make) are easier to automate that GUIs
-- unlike shell scripts, make knows job dependencies and only rebuild necessary steps
-- make can be parallelized to speed up building the targets

-#### Snakemake

-- basically very similar to make, but much more general and portable
-- anything that can be done in Python can be done in Snakemake
-- Snakemake is still just one out of many options, learners might want to use something their colleagues are using

 ### Sessions which can be skipped if time is tight